F5Networks/f5-aws-cloudformation/supported/failover/same-net/via-api/2nic/existing-stack/byol/README.md

 When you deploy your applications behind a HA pair of F5 BIG-IP VEs, the BIG-IP VE instances are all in Active-Standby, and are used as a single device for failover.
 If one device becomes unavailable, the standby takes over traffic management duties, ensuring you have the highest level of availability for your applications.
 The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module, so you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

-In a 2-NIC implementation, each BIG-IP VE has one interface used for management and data-plane traffic from the Internet, and the second interface connected into the Amazon networks where traffic is processed by the pool members in a traditional two-ARM design.
+In a 2-NIC implementation, one interface is for management and one is for data-plane traffic, each with a unique public/private IP.
 Traffic flows from the BIG-IP VE to the application servers.

 For information on getting started using F5's CFT templates on GitHub, see [Amazon Web Services: Solutions 101](http://clouddocs.f5.com/cloud/public/v1/aws/AWS_solutions101.html).